 - Pupils/passengers should follow the advice of the driver.
 For example, you may be asked to sit in the back left-hand seat if travelling alone.

-Public Health England say that if you live in the same household as someone with COVID-19 to stay at home and self-isolate, and not to go to school.
-If pupils test positive for COVID-19 they should follow Government guidance and isolate at home for 10 days.
+Public Health England say that if you live in the same household as someone with Covid-19 to stay at home and self-isolate, and not to go to school.
+If pupils test positive for Covid-19 they should follow government guidance and isolate at home for ten days.

 - Parents may wish to routinely take the temperature of their children, and whilst a high temperature (e.g. above 37.2 degrees centigrade) is not a method for identifying coronavirus, it could identify if a child is ill, in which case the child should not attend school whatever the cause of any illness.
 If in doubt, parents can contact their school for advice.

 - If any pupils become ill during the journey to the school, the school should be notified immediately – the school may then contact their parents to collect them from school.